sofwerx/sqan/readme.md

 To connect, an outside bluetooth device must be able to pair and generate and retain a long term key (LTK) ideally through Numeric Comparison pairing method.
 The outside device must be able to advertise and discover on command in order to initially set-up connections, but will be expected to operate without advertising or discovering.

 At this point SqAN relies solely on Bluetooth Security Level 3 to handle all pairing and Encryption in the Bluetooth Security Manager.
-This is implemented on the Android side through BluetoothSockets being formed from createRfcommSocketToServiceRecord calls rather than createInsecureRfcommSocketToServiceRecord calls.
+This is implemented on the Android side through BluetoothSockets being formed from _createRfcommSocketToServiceRecord_ calls rather than _createInsecureRfcommSocketToServiceRecord_ calls.
 SqAN may someday fall back to these insecure RFC calls but that is not currently planned with the given encryption scheme.

-SqAN has a provisional stub for authentication and encryption handled and is based on an architecture that is fairly resiliant to flooding so later security measures can be implemented without protocol changes.
+SqAN has a provisional stub for authentication and encryption handled and is based on an architecture that is fairly resilient to flooding so later security measures can be implemented without protocol changes.
 That being said, the current approach which does not rely on export restricted code within SqAN relies heavily on the user not taking the affirative action to pair with a device they do not trust.

 ### A note on Aware MANET security: